Saturday, April 20, 2019

 “The last first time I will speak about is the first time my mother was scared for her baby … as many black women are,” Lawrence concluded.

-People experiencing homelessness, people of color, and people with disabilities don’t often receive public attention for the way they are treated by authorities, William McGrew said during open comment.
+People experiencing homelessness, people of color, and people with disabilities don’t often receive public attention for the way they are treated by authorities, William McGrew said during Dedicated time at the beginning of regular council meetings, where up to 20 members of the public ca....
 Lawrence, who has spoken before council multiple times, is the exception.

 “He stands up for his dignity,” McGrew said, “and we stand with him.”